-The Final Exam will take place during the final exam period, which runs from April 8th to April 26th.
+The Final Exam will take place during the final exam period, which runs from April 14 to April 29.
 Saturdays are included in the final exam period.
 Your attendance at the final exam is mandatory.

 You should not make travel plans until you learn the date of your final exam.
-You cannot take the final at a different date/time unless you have a verifiable medical reason.
+You cannot take the final at a different date/time unless you have university approval.